Altinity/antalya-examples/README.md

 # Altinity Antalya Examples Project

-Altinity Antalya is a new branch of ClickHouse code designed to integrate real-time analytic query with data lakes.
+Altinity Antalya is a new branch of ClickHouse® code designed to integrate real-time analytic query with data lakes.
 This project provides documentation as well as working code examples to help you use and contribute to Antalya.